hobby65/lab_in_a_box/README.md

 for this.
 I wanted to be able to work during commutes, where there is no internet connection
 availlable.

-As a deployment with ansible enviroment depends heavily on DNS, and we haven't implemented
+As a deployment with ansible enviroment depends heavily on DNS, we give one og our machines a doubble function as DNS server.
+We selected the reposerver for this.
+Feel free to allocate a seprate VM for this, but if memory is an issue, just folow us.
-one, we have to configure all hosts in the /etc/hosts file.
-In the infrastructure_vbox code,
-The newly deployed hosts will be added to the deployment server.
-For the other machines, you
-should create a role to accomplish this.

 I am assuming here, that you have some knowledge of linux and the distribution you want to
 use.
 Not everything will be explained 'to the bone'....